Java Switch Expressions

 History

-Switch expressions were proposed in December 2017 by JEP 325.
+Java Switch Expressions were proposed in December 2017 by JEP 325.
 JEP 325 was targeted to JDK 12 in August 2018 as a preview feature.
 One aspect of JEP 325 was the overloading of the break statement to return a result value from a switch expression.
 Feedback on JDK 12 suggested that this use of break was confusing.
 In response to the feedback, JEP 354 was created as an evolution of JEP 325.

 JEP 354 proposed a new statement, yield, and restored the original meaning of break.
 JEP 354 was targeted to JDK 13 in June 2019 as a java preview feature.
 Feedback on JDK 13 suggested that switch expressions were ready to become final and permanent in JDK 14 with no further changes.